BrandXX/brandxx.github.io/js/README.md

 - **Analytics not tracking**: Verify that both the gtag.js script and analytics.js are properly included in all HTML pages
 - **Console errors**: Check for JavaScript syntax errors or conflicts with other scripts
 - **Performance issues**: Consider using async or defer attributes for script loading
+- **Mobile menu not working**: Ensure navigation.js is properly included at the bottom of all HTML pages
+- **Menu not closing**: Check that event listeners are properly attached to menu links and overlay
+- **Menu appearing on desktop**: Verify CSS media queries are correctly targeting mobile screen sizes (≤768px)